 OZEV’s Electric Vehicle Home Charging Scheme

-OLEV recognises that most EV owners will carry out the largest proportion of their charging at home, making the availability of affordable and practical domestic charging options key to increasing the uptake of EVs in the UK.
-To encourage EV car owners/ drivers to install a home chargepoint, OLEV’s scheme offers up to £350 to cover the upfront cost of the purchase and installation of an EV home chargepoint.
+OZEV recognises that most EV owners will carry out the largest proportion of their charging at home, making the availability of affordable and practical domestic charging options key to increasing the uptake of EVs in the UK.
+To encourage EV car owners/ drivers to install a home chargepoint, OZEV’s scheme offers up to £350 to cover the upfront cost of the purchase and installation of an EV home chargepoint.

 To ensure your consumers can benefit from this scheme:

 • they must have become the registered keeper, lessee or nominated primary user of a new or second hand eligible EV on or after 1 October 2016; and

-• you must be an OLEV authorised installer who has approval from an EV chargepoint manufacturer to install their accredited equipment.
+• you must be an OZEV authorised installer who has approval from an EV chargepoint manufacturer to install their accredited equipment.

-OLEV has produced Guidance for installers, setting out the full eligibility requirements, and explaining how to become an OLEV authorised installer and how to claim the grant on behalf of your consumers.
+OZEV has produced Guidance for installers, setting out the full eligibility requirements, and explaining how to become an OZEV authorised installer and how to claim the grant on behalf of your consumers.